v1et4nh/Bot_PriceScraper/README.md

 <!-- ABOUT THE PROJECT -->
 ## What is the Project about and why?
-Because I am super lazy I use the service of beverage delivery directly to my door. <br>
+Because I am super lazy I use the service of beverage delivery directly to my door.
-There is only one company in my region: The german www.flaschenpost.de (No Affiliate-Link :P) <br>
-Sometimes it's even cheaper to order on their website than buying in the supermarket. <br>
+There is only one company in my region: The german www.flaschenpost.de (No Affiliate-Link :P) Sometimes it's even cheaper to order on their website than buying in the supermarket.
 But as I already mentioned, I am super lazy and I also don't really want to look up for their super deals all the time.. <br>

 That's why I started this little project to save my valuable time (and maybe to also improve my programming skills.
 Nice!).